 Duncan - Platte Center real estate is some of the most expensive in Nebraska, although Duncan - Platte Center house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Duncan - Platte Center isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Duncan - Platte Center are a mix of both white- and blue-collar jobs.
+Duncan - Platte Center is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Duncan - Platte Center is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Duncan - Platte Center who work in management occupations (19.03%), office and administrative support (8.46%), and sales jobs (8.36%).

 Because of many things, Duncan - Platte Center is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Duncan - Platte Center really has some of the features that families look for when choosing a good community to raise children.
 Is Duncan - Platte Center perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.